reefab/CyclingPusher/README.md

 You'll need to modify/provide the MAC address and Healthgraph's access token in the config.h (that you'll copy from config.h-dist) file.
 You might want to change the number of meters per reed switch activation too.

-### How to get access token
+### How to get the access token

-First, once you have your Runkeeper account got to:
+First, once you have your Runkeeper account go to:

 http://runkeeper.com/partner/applications/registerForm